 Support Safe Nuclear Energy

-Only 19 percent of the nation’s electricity is produced by nuclear power; meanwhile nations like France receive 75 percent of all its power from nuclear.
+Only about 20-percent of our nation’s electricity is produced by nuclear power; meanwhile nations like France receive 75 percent of all its power from nuclear.
 In Michigan, 30 percent of our state’s total nuclear generation capacity comes from the Fermi 2 plant located in Michigan’s 7th District.
-We need to grow our ability to produce this emissions-free energy so that Michigan’s future energy needs can be met.
+Meanwhile, there are now 93 operating nuclear reactors, down from 104 a decade ago, with several more slated to close in the coming years.